lm-sys/FastChat/docs/vllm_integration.md

     pip install vllm
     ```

-2. When you launch a model worker, replace the normal worker with the vLLM worker.
+2. When you launch a model worker, replace the normal worker (`fastchat.serve.model_worker`) with the vLLM worker (`fastchat.serve.vllm_worker`).
 All other commands such as controller, gradio web server, and OpenAI API server are kept the same.
    ```
    python3 -m fastchat.serve.vllm_worker --model-path lmsys/vicuna-7b-v1.3
    ```